 Accordingly, there is a variety of ways to experience these moments:

-- Our Chiclayo - Cajamarca 6D / 7D / 8D includes Amazonas, but skips Taropoto.
+Our Chiclayo - Cajamarca 6D / 7D / 8D includes Amazonas, but skips Tarapoto.

 The many endemic species to be found in the high jungle of San Martin and Amazonas mean they are a fixture on Peru North's birding routes: